-SECTION A: INTRODUCTION TO BLUEFIELD COLLEGE
+SECTION A: INTRODUCTION TO BLUEFIELD UNIVERSITY

-Welcome to Bluefield College!
+Welcome to Bluefield University!

-We are delighted to welcome you to the online faculty at Bluefield College.
-This handbook has been prepared by the Instructional Technology Committee (ITC) to provide you with helpful information on developing and teaching online courses as well as participating in the Bluefield College Community.
+We are delighted to welcome you to the online faculty at Bluefield University.
+This handbook has been prepared by the Instructional Technology Committee (ITC) to provide you with helpful information on developing and teaching online courses as well as participating in the Bluefield University Community.
 Please note that the handbook acts as a guide for online faculty.
 The policies and procedures outlined in the handbook are subject to change.
-If you have questions about online policies or procedures, please contact the Dean of Online and Distance Education at 276.326.4477 or the Office of Academic Affairs at Bluefield College at 276.326.4203.
+If you have questions about online policies or procedures, please contact the Vice President of Online and Distance Education at 276.326.4477 or the Provost at Bluefield University at 276.326.4203.